microbit-apps/display-shield/README.md

 ![MakeCode Arcade Shields](https://github.com/microbit-apps/display-shield/blob/master/assets/appleBitmapEditor.png?raw=true)

-The bitmap also is represented as a text literal, as shown below
+A bitmap is represented in code as a text literal, as shown below

 ```
 screen().fill(6)